palowski/react-tetris/README.md

 ## React Tetris

-super simple version of the classic game written in React.
+super simple (160 lines of code) version of the classic game written in React.
 Just for fun.

 ## Scripts